Home

 Ask Krrish

-An AI built for Salesforce — ask anything from a basic SOQL question to a full architecture review.
+An AI built for Salesforce — ask anything from a basic SOQL question to an architecture pattern discussion.
 Sign in with Google and start instantly.

 ApexSOQLFlows LWCTroubleshooting DeploymentArchitecture